Table 10.3-1. Pathogens causing cellulitis and relevant exposures/risk factors

 Beta-hemolytic streptococci

-– Disruption to skin barrier
+– Disruption in skin barrier

 – Known toe web space abnormalities can result in reservoirs for beta-hemolytic streptococci